This topic provides answers to some frequently asked questions about the upstream and downstream storage of Realtime Compute for Apache Flink.

 • Shard databases and tables based on your business requirements to avoid writing data to a single table.
 For more information about the implementation, contact the database administrator.

-If a primary key is defined in the DDL statement that is used to create the ApsaraDB for ClickHouse result table of fully managed Flink, you can retract the updated data.
-ApsaraDB for ClickHouse is a column-oriented database management system used for online analytical processing (OLAP).
-If you use the UPDATE and DELETE operations to process data, the performance of this system is still low.
-If a primary key is defined in the DDL statement, fully managed Flink uses the ALTER TABLE UPDATE or DELETE statement to update or delete data.
+ClickHouse is a column-oriented database management system used for online analytical processing (OLAP).
+If you use the UPDATE and DELETE operations to process data, the performance of this system remains low.
+If a primary key is specified in the DDL statement, fully managed Flink tries to use the ALTER TABLE UPDATE statement to update data or use the ALTER TABLE DELETE statement to delete data.
 As a result, the data processing performance significantly decreases.

 How do I view print data results in the console of fully managed Flink?